Live from the Southern Command in sunny South Florida.

 Chalk it up.

-You know, it's a black experience.
+You know, some black experience.

 What he's doing when he makes these hate-filled racist remarks is literally dispiriting and destroying the opportunity for anybody who hears him and believes him to become a full-fledged participating American.

-He's creating and sustaining, like so much of the race business does in this country, so much of the civil rights movement does, a second class population.
+He's creating and sustaining, like so much of the race business does in this country, so much of the civil rights movement does, a second-class population.

 Just enough money to give to the church, but not enough money to be independent from some sort of government assistance, which equals a vote for a Democrat.